MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 ## Capabilities of image web resources
  With image web resources you can add images where you need them.
 Common uses include the following:

-- Custom table icons
+- Custom entity icons
 - Icons for custom Ribbon controls and `SiteMap` subareas
-- Decorative graphics for table forms and webpage web resources.
+- Decorative graphics for entity forms and webpage web resources.
 - Background images that are used by CSS web resources.

 Use Vector Format (SVG) web resources for any icon presented in the application.
 Vector images are defined as Scalable Vector Graphics (SVG) an XML-based vector image format.
 The advantage of vector images over other image web resources is that they scale.
 You can define one vector image and re-use it rather than provide multiple sizes of images.
-You will use these in with a new <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IconVectorName> property to define the icon for a custom table instead of the `IconLargeName`, `IconMediumName`, or `IconSmallName` properties.
+You will use these in with a new <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata>.<xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IconVectorName> property to define the icon for a custom entity instead of the `IconLargeName`, `IconMediumName`, or `IconSmallName` properties.

 > [!NOTE]
 > Vector Format (SVG) web resources are treated like the [Script (JScript)](/powerapps/developer/model-driven-apps/script-jscript-web-resources) web resources, and carry the same security risks as Script (JScript) web resources because SVG files allow JScript embedding.